 Capable of reaching speeds up to 55 mph, they have evolved to escape predators in open terrains.

-They can be a bit more challenging to spot in Yellowstone due to their preference for vast open spaces with clear visibility.
+They can be a bit more challenging to spot in Yellowstone because they prefer vast open spaces with clear visibility.

 Areas populated with sagebrush are your best bet for observing these agile creatures, as they often graze there.